capeie-dev/RRT/README.md

 # Things to be done differently:
  1. Make a header file for classes and functions.
- 2. Add vizualizations.
- 3. Add node limit to the algorithm.
+ 2. Add node limit to the algorithm.